Southwest Retrospective – Desert Views

-All works are for sale.
-Painting sizes given are in inches.
-Prices are in US dollars and include frame.
+All items are for sale.
+Dimensions are given in inches.
+Prices are in US dollars.
 Prices listed do not include tax or shipping.

-We will contact you and take credit card payment information over the phone and email you a receipt.
-To save on shipping costs, and if you and the artist agree, arrangements will be made to pick up the painting(s) at a mutually agreed to location.
+We will answer your email and arrange a time to contact you for credit card payment information over the phone.
+We will email you a receipt.
+To save on shipping costs, and if you and the artist agree, arrangements will be made to pick up the item(s) at a mutually agreed to location.
 If pick up is not possible, shipping costs will be added to the purchase price.

 Made possible, in part, by funds from the Somerset County Cultural & Heritage Commission, a partner of the New Jersey State Council on the Arts.